-“Waste not, want not” has perhaps never been so fitting as when looking back to the panic buying witnessed across supermarkets following the Covid-19 outbreak
+“Waste not, want not” has perhaps never been so fitting as when looking back to the panic buying witnessed across supermarkets in 2020

 Food producers now need people to restock – in the UK consumers are being encouraged to eat more steak because expensive cuts of meat used in restaurants are going unsold, while Belgium, famous for its frites, is expecting a £111m loss if thousands of tonnes of surplus potatoes don’t get used.
 Laura Gilbank, Business Development Manager at Columbus UK, explains food waste has been a global problem long before the pandemic – and that food companies need to digitally transform their processes to help address the issue.